#1970s #1980s #1990s

 Spacek stars as Anne Uumellmahaye, she makes an appearance as one of the many brains, that Dr Alfred Necessiter (David Warner) is experimenting on.
 After he meets Hfuhruhurr at a medical conference he invites him to his lab.
 Thereafter Hfuhruhurr sings a song reminding him of his dead wife, and he falls in love with Spacek after she joins him in a duet.
 This leads to a crazy serial killer storyline and a hunt for a suitable body so Hfuhruhurr can have the

 brain girl of his dreams…

 Gwyneth Paltrow in Sliding Doors (1998)

 This would have led to a retro post featuring the likes of… Audrey Hepburn in Breakfast at Tiffanys (1977), Marsha Mason in The Goodbye Girl (1977), Julie Walters for Educating Rita (1983), Kathleen Turner in Peggy Sue Got Married (1986) and Melanie Griffith in Working Girl (1988).
-Which could possibly be the choice of topic for next year’s Oscar related post, unless a chance event results in things turning out differently…
+This could possibly be the choice of topic for next year’s Oscar-related post unless a chance event results in things turning out differently…

 This post was added to Kellee of Outspoken & Freckled, Aurora of Once Upon a Screen and Paula of Paula’s Cinema Club 31 Days of Oscar Blogathon.
-Other movies with these lovely actresses as reviewed here include Meryl Streep in A.I.
+Other movies with these lovely actresses as reviewed here include Meryl Streep in Heartburn, A.I.
 Artificial Intelligence, Kramer vs Kramer and Mamma Mia.
 Emma Thompson stars in my Bridget Jones’ Baby trailer review.